ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lab03.md

-Project: AI Cooking App
+# Lab03 Scrum Project: Pantry Pal

-Mentor: Self Mentored
+**Mentor:** Self Mentored

-Meeting Time: lab02

-Type of Meeting: Sprint Planning
+**Meeting Time:** Lab03

+**Type of Meeting:** Daily Scrum

-Team: Krisha[X], Daniel[X], Yuxi[X], Andy[X*], Mahima[X]
+**Team:** Krisha[X], Daniel[X], Yuxi[X], Andy[X*], Mahima[X]

+---

-Scribed Discussion:
+## Scribed Discussion

-*Andy joined via phone call because he was recovering from a surgery.
+- *Andy joined via phone call because he was recovering from a surgery.

-We finalized what we need to get done before the MVP video is due.
+- We finalized what we need to get done before the MVP video is due.

-Krisha needs to finish the Pantry form and updating the pantry with ingredients.
+- Krisha needs to finish the Pantry form and updating the pantry with ingredients.

-Mahima needs to finish implementing the database through Firebase.
+- Mahima needs to finish implementing the database through Firebase.

-Daniel needs to finish creating the automated expiration dates for produce.
+- Daniel needs to finish creating the automated expiration dates for produce.

-Yuxi needs to finish the onboarding form.
+- Yuxi needs to finish the onboarding form.

-Andy needs to finsih the image scanner aspect and recipe generation.
+- Andy needs to finsih the image scanner aspect and recipe generation.

-We will all continue working on these tasks for the MVP.
+- We will all continue working on these tasks for the MVP.